JesseBBuhler/mern_thyme/README.md

 ### Write comments

-    Users will be able to post comments below blog posts and respond to each other's comments.
+    Logged in users will be able to post comments below blog posts and respond to each other's comments.

 ### Moderate comments

     Admin users will be able to delete or block comments of the other users

+### Search for blogs and recipes

+    Users will be able to search through blogs and recipes by title or tag

+### Leave rating

+    Logged in users will be able to leave a rating on recipes

 ## api routes